-Permanently Destroying DataPhorge User Documentation (Field Manuals)
+Permanently Destroying DataPhorge Administrator and User Documentation (Field Manuals)

 How to permanently destroy data and manage leaked secrets.